guihen01/RestApi-JIRA-Lib/README.md

 .
 Return an array of List objects which contains all JIRA users details from all JIRA groups
 19. GetAllIssuesPj() Get a list of all issues in a project.
 Write list to a Excel file with list of all issues status, assignee,resolution, ......
 20. JiraPostRequest() This simple method allows to make a post rest api request to a jira server . write results to console & and to files located in the current directory .:  Response.txt  & Response.json.
 Parameters to give is a json file , containing your post request
+21. GetProjectIssues() : Get all issues details in a project.
+Get it from the json JObject Ob parameter.
+It parses and anlizes the JObject object & returns an array of all Issues ( type of array : IssueInfos[]) inside the project.:  GetProjectIssues(string projectname, JObject Ob, int NumberOfIssues)
+22. GetUnrIssuesPj() : returns a list of  all non resolved issues in a project.
+Write them in a Excel file
-21. CreateGroup() : Create a Jira group
+23. CreateGroup() : Create a Jira group

 # Pickitem() :method